folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 When Okapi is secured, you must login using **mod-authtoken** to obtain an authtoken and include it in the **x-okapi-token** header for every request to the Okapi API.
 For example, if you want to repeat any of the calls to Okapi in this guide, you will need to include **x-okapi-token:YOURTOKEN** and **x-okapi-tenant:supertenant** as headers for any requests to the Okapi API.

 ## Install the frontend, Folio Stripes

+You have an Okapi instance running, you can proceed to install Stripes.
+However, Stripes is bundled and deployed on a per tenant basis.
+So, you have to decide whether to install platform-core or platform-complete for your tenant.

 ### Build requirements: git, curl, NodeJS, npm, Yarn, libjson-perl, libwww-perl libuuid-tiny-perl